 The law of correspondence and analogy is an essential key – some might say the central key – for comprehension of “The Secret Doctrine,” with all the various groups of seven – such as the Seven Planes, Seven Globes, Seven Sacred Planets, Seven Rounds, Seven Root Races, Seven Sub-Races etc. – corresponding with the order and numbering of the Seven Principles of the human constitution.
 But if the enumeration of the Principles is REVERSED and the various numbers made to correspond to OTHER Principles, then the whole thing is messed up and literally cannot be understood or grasped.

-Finally, as unsavoury and unpleasant as it is, it is still necessary for the sake of Truth to inform or remind the reader of a few proven facts which are common knowledge despite ongoing unsuccessful attempts by certain members of the Adyar Theosophical Society to suppress or dismiss them…
+Finally, as unsavoury and unpleasant as it is, it is still necessary for the sake of Truth to inform or remind the reader of proven facts about Leadbeater which are common knowledge despite ongoing unsuccessful attempts by certain members of the Adyar Theosophical Society to suppress or dismiss them.
+We will not give those in this article, lest it distract from the main point of discussion, but anyone who wishes can take a look at The Case against C. W. Leadbeater, which is primarily excerpted from “Charles Webster Leadbeater: A Biographical Study” by Gregory Tillett.

-We are sure no-one can legitimately or justifiably take offence or accuse us of being “closed minded” when we say we would rather study Theosophy as it was given by HPB and the Masters than study and believe the self-proclaimed clairvoyant discoveries and revelations of a perverted paedophile.
+We are sure no-one can legitimately or justifiably take offence or accuse us of being “closed minded” when we say we would rather study Theosophy as it was given by HPB and the Masters than study and believe the self-proclaimed clairvoyant discoveries and revelations of such a character as Leadbeater.

-It was H.P.
-Blavatsky herself who coined the term “Pseudo-Theosophy.”
-In one of her final articles, titled “On Pseudo-Theosophy,” she wrote: “If the ‘false prophets of Theosophy’ are to be left untouched, the true prophets will be very soon – as they have been already – confused with the false.
+It was HPB herself who coined the term “Pseudo-Theosophy.”
+In one of her final articles, titled “On Pseudo-Theosophy,” she wrote: “If the “false prophets of Theosophy” are to be left untouched, the true prophets will be very soon – as they have been already – confused with the false.
 It is nigh time to winnow our corn and cast away the chaff.”

 IMPORTANT NEW ARTICLE – JUNE 2015